eyecantell/vibedir/vibedir.md

 ### User runs: vibedir CLI from the desired working directory
 1. TUI menu pops up with options to:
   - Start new session (or refresh session) - this loads full session context (dev.md, code change instructions, etc.)
-  - Define prompt (task, files, command results) for LLM
+  - Define prompt (task, files, command results) for LLM (can be done in prompt.md)
   - Generate prompt (vibedir.txt file split into parts as needed if clipboard mode) that hold task and context information and copy to clipboard or send via API

   - On LLM answer